Wabar craters: Dating the impact event

-Fission-track analysis of glass fragments by Storzer (1965) suggested the Wabar impact took place thousands of years ago, but delicate glass filigree, and the fact that the craters have been filled in considerably since Philby's 1932 visit, suggests that their origin is much more recent.
+Fission-track analysis of glass fragments by Storzer (1965) suggested the Wabar impact took place 6,400 ±2,500 years ago, but delicate glass filigree, and the fact that the craters have been filled in considerably since Philby's 1932 visit, suggests that their origin is much more recent.
 Thermoluminescence dating by Prescott et al. (2004) suggests the impact site is less than 250 years old.
 This is consistent with Arab reports of a fireball passing over Riyadh, variously reported as occurring in 1863 or 1891 and heading southeast, reported in Philby's book Empty Quarter (1933).
 Fragments scattered from the path of this fireball at the Umm al-Hadidah site 25 km northwest of Wabar, which contained fragments of a Type IIIA octahedrite identical to Wabar fragments, support this northwestern direction of arrival.
 Moreover, mapping done in 1995 show that there is an asymmetric distribution of "Insta-Rock", the coarsely-laminar sandstone created by the impact shock-wave, in the down-range (southeast) direction of the three main craters mapped.